Intellectual Property Department

 Q: Under section 38(3) of the Trade Marks Ordinance, an applicant for registration has to provide a statement of use of the mark.
 How can I meet this requirement?

-A: You can provide a statement of use of the mark by marking the appropriate box in Part 06 of Form T2.
+A: You can confirm the statement of use of the mark by signing Part 11 of Form T2.

-Q: Can I file a specification for the whole class heading of Class 9 of the International Classification of Goods and Services?
+Q: Can I file a specification for the whole class heading of a particular class of the International Classification of Goods and Services?

-Q: Will the registry ask for a transliteration of a Japanese company's name even if the company gives its English name?
-If the company did not give a transliteration when it filed its application for registration, is this a deficiency?
+Q: Will the registry ask for a transliteration of a Japanese or Korean company's name if the company has provided its English name?

 Q: If an application is filed in the wrong name, will this affect the filing date?